Shehab7osny/DiffCpp/README.md

+![Build Status](https://github.com/Shehab7osny/diffCpp/workflows/Linux%20Build/badge.svg)
+![coverage](https://github.com/Shehab7osny/diffCpp/workflows/Unit%20Tests/badge.svg)

 # DiffCpp
 This package is used to compare two text files and show the difference

-## Package Statuses
-![Build Status](https://github.com/Shehab7osny/diffCpp/workflows/Linux%20Build/badge.svg)
-![coverage](https://github.com/Shehab7osny/diffCpp/workflows/Unit%20Tests/badge.svg)

 ## Installation
 Use the g++ compiler to compile the diff.cpp file